 Upgrade to LED light bulbs

-LED light bulbs are incredibly energy efficient compared to their incandescent counterparts, so upgrading all of the bulbs in your properties could bring energy costs down significantly.
+LED light bulbs are incredibly energy efficient compared to their incandescent counterparts, so upgrading all of the light bulbs in your properties could bring energy costs down significantly.

-It will mean incurring some upfront costs to replace the bulbs, but these can be recouped in a matter of months, thanks to the energy savings that LED light bulbs provide.
-They also last many times longer than traditional bulbs, meaning that once you’ve replaced them, it will be years before they need changing again.
+It will mean incurring some upfront costs to replace the light bulbs, but these can be recouped in a matter of months, thanks to the energy savings that LED light bulbs provide.
+They also last many times longer than traditional light bulbs, meaning that once you’ve replaced them, it will be years before they need changing again.

 Catch problems early